renanrod4/Periodic-Table-game/README.md

 # Periodic-Table-game
- It is just a Periodic table game for school purposes :)
+ It is just a periodic table game for school purposes :)

 # Instalation
 > fist step: